-Skill: Can we skilfully ferry glide across a grade 2 river and evaluate the speed, volume, distance and any variations in the flow and adapt our strategy accordingly?
+Skill: Can we skilfully ferry glide across a grade 3 river?
+Can we evaluate the speed, volume, distance and any variations in the flow and adapt our strategy accordingly?

 Skill: When travelling downstream, can we check and reverse ferry glide the canoe to give us more time to achieve an appropriate line down a rapid or negotiate hazards such as strainers?
 Can we use these techniques to set into eddies from the flow?